SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/get-access-to-sod.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: get_access_to_sod       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Get access to SOD
+uid: get_access_to_sod
-description:  Get access to the sandbox environment # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description:  Get access to the sandbox environment
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
-keywords:
+keywords: sod
-so.topic: howto           # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Get access to the sandbox environment